-3.2.3 Rural Commercial Zone
+4.2.3 Rural Commercial Zone

-While the highest concentration of commercial activity in the municipality takes place in the serviced centre areas and hamlets, such Louisdale and Arichat, there are instances where commercial businesses are necessary in the rural, unserviced areas.
+While the highest concentration of commercial activity in the municipality takes place in the serviced centre areas and hamlets, such as Louisdale and Arichat, there are instances where commercial businesses are necessary in the rural, unserviced areas.
 With the vast number of small communities and regional attractions, commercial uses such as accommodations, automobile service stations, or restaurants are necessary outside of the "hub" communities of the municipality.
 There is also a need for commercial uses that directly serve the rural and resource uses on the surrounding lands.
 Council is supportive of the establishment of the Rural Commercial Zone to promote a range of commercial services and amenities meant for the local residents, rural and resource uses, and those that cater to the travelling public.

-Policy 3-11: Council shall, through the Land Use By-law, establish the Rural Commercial Zone.
+Policy 4-11: Council shall, through the Land Use By-law, establish the Rural Commercial Zone.
 This land use zone is intended to support a range of commercial services that cater to the travelling public and local communities in the rural areas of the municipality.

-Policy 3-12: The Rural Commercial Zone shall permit a range of commercial uses, as well as residential, recreational, and institutional uses incidental to the Rural Designation.
-Drive through uses shall be permitted within the Rural Commercial Zone by site plan approval.
+Policy 4-12: The Rural Commercial Zone shall permit a range of commercial uses, as well as residential, recreational, and institutional uses incidental to the Rural Designation.